- Messaggi: 57

 Si prega Accedi o Crea un account a partecipare alla conversazione.

-publications in that particular field give a few scores in the entrance examination3)Whether the applicant has research experiences in the particular field(Example, Ophthalmology research experiences for ophthalmology)
+publications in that particular field give a few scores in the entrance examination

-no, there isn't an interview in the exam. there are two written proofs, generally worked out by the head physician4)Whether the applicant has good communication skills/motivations by conducting an interview(Example, head physician of ophthalmology department ask why you would like to do a residency in ophthalmology)
+no, there isn't an interview in the exam. there are two written proofs, generally worked out by the head physician

 for the entrance examination also they value you final degree mark and the quality of your thesis and if it about that field

-yes if you do the examination in Napolican I graduate in San Raffaele University in Milano and participate general medicine training in Napoli?
+can I graduate in San Raffaele University in Milano and participate general medicine training in Napoli?
 Or do I have to stay in Milano?

 for general medicine they value only a written testand if needed your age

-noAre the total number of post graduation spots(all specialties together) more than the total number of medical graduates every year?
+Are the total number of post graduation spots(all specialties together) :) more than the total number of medical graduates every year?

 Si prega Accedi o Crea un account a partecipare alla conversazione.